FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Experiments

 \subsection{Trade-off between Fairness and Performance}

-We investigate robustness disparity across different subgroups on both balanced and unbalanced datasets, examining various sensitive and target attributes.
-We first train models using the clean training data.
-Then evaluate those models on noise data.
-Tab.~\ref{tb:main_result_celeba}, Tab.~\ref{tb:main_result_celeba_gender}, and Tab.~\ref{tb:main_result_fairface} shows the comparison of methods regarding accuracy, corrupted degradation disparity, and fairness promotion.
-Notably, {values} in bold indicate the \textbf{best} performance among all methods, while values that are underlined represent the \underline{second-best} performance.
-We run all experiments \emph{three times} and report the average accuracy and omit the standard deviation since the training is relatively stable (i.e., usually less than $0.1\%$ standard deviation).
+We investigate robustness disparity across subgroups on both balanced and imbalanced datasets with different sensitive and target attributes.
+We train models using the clean training data and evaluate those models on noisy data.
+Tables~\ref{tab:celeba-bignose-age-snow-l3}, \ref{tab:celeba-blondhair-gender-gauss-l3}, and \ref{tab:fairface-gender-age-gauss-l5} compare methods in terms of accuracy, corrupted degradation disparity, and performance disparity.
+Values in bold indicate the \textbf{best} performance among all methods, while underlined values indicate the \underline{second-best} performance.
+We run all experiments \emph{three times} and report average accuracy.
+We omit standard deviations because training is stable, with standard deviations usually below $0.1\%$.

 \textbf{Corrupted Degradation Disparity}.
-The result for degradation disparity is reported in the $\Delta p$ column in Tab.~\ref{tb:main_result_celeba} and Tab.~\ref{tb:main_result_celeba_gender}.
-Our proposed method, FairSAM, consistently achieves the best balance of fairness and accuracy among all comparable baselines, indicating its effectiveness in narrowing the robustness bias gap across demographic subgroups.
-Specifically, FairSAM consistently outperforms fairness-aware methods, such as FairReg and Reweighed, which improve subgroup fairness but suffer from notable accuracy degradation.
-In contrast, while SAM and GroupSAM show strong generalization and robustness against corrupted data, they fall short in ensuring fairness across demographic subgroups, as evidenced by their higher disparities in performance degradation.
+The degradation disparity results are reported in the $\Delta p$ column in Tables~\ref{tab:celeba-bignose-age-snow-l3}, \ref{tab:celeba-blondhair-gender-gauss-l3}, and \ref{tab:fairface-gender-age-gauss-l5}.
+FairSAM consistently achieves the best balance of fairness and accuracy among the baselines.
+Specifically, FairSAM outperforms common fairness-aware methods, such as FairReg and Reweighed, which improve subgroup fairness but suffer from notable accuracy degradation.
+In contrast, SAM and GroupSAM show strong generalization and robustness against corrupted data but retain higher performance-degradation disparities across demographic subgroups.

-To further validate our methods, we conduct experiments on FairFace, a balanced dataset designed for fairness assessment.
-As shown in Tab.~\ref{tb:main_result_fairface}, the results on FairFace are consistent with the trends observed on CelebA.
-FairSAM achieves the lowest level of corrupted bias among all baseline methods, demonstrating its effectiveness in promoting fairness across demographic groups.
-Additionally, FairSAM attains the highest accuracy, benefiting from its balanced approach that considers samples from both advantaged and disadvantaged groups.
-This result underscores FairSAM's ability to maintain robust performance while achieving fairness, even in datasets with balanced demographic distributions.
+To further validate FairSAM, we conduct experiments on FairFace, a balanced dataset designed for fairness assessment.
+As shown in Table~\ref{tab:fairface-gender-age-gauss-l5}, the FairFace results are consistent with the trends observed on CelebA.
+FairSAM achieves the lowest corrupted degradation disparity among all methods.
+FairSAM also attains the highest accuracy through its balanced treatment of samples from both advantaged and disadvantaged groups.
+This result shows that FairSAM maintains robust performance and fairness even in datasets with balanced demographic distributions.